By using this site, you agree to the Privacy Policy and Terms of Use.

 LickiMat Tuff Mat

-Best for: dogs who eat wet food, soft foods, or treats, and owners who want a dual-purpose feeder that also provides anxiety relief.
+Best for: For dogs who eat wet food, soft foods, or treats, and for owners who want a dual-purpose feeder that also provides anxiety relief.

-The LickiMat Tuff Mat takes a completely different approach to slow feeding.
-Instead of obstacles in a bowl, it’s a flat rectangular sheet of food-grade rubber with a crosshatch pattern of raised bumps.
-You spread soft food across the surface and your dog licks it off.
-The pattern creates hundreds of tiny pockets that hold the food, so your dog has to work through each one individually.
+The LickiMat Tuff Mat uses a completely different approach to slow feeding.
+Instead of obstacles inside the bowl, it’s a flat rectangular sheet of food-grade rubber with a crosshatch pattern of raised bumps.
+You spread soft food on the surface and your dog eats by licking it.
+The pattern creates hundreds of tiny pockets that hold food, so the dog has to extract food from each pocket individually.

-The “Tuff” in the name refers to the material.
-It’s made from a durable rubber compound that’s tougher than the standard LickiMat Buddy.
-This matters because some dogs chew on lick mats after the food is gone.
-The Tuff Mat resists this better than the softer versions, though no mat is truly indestructible against a determined chewer.
+The “Tuff” in the name is due to the material.
+It’s made of a durable rubber compound that’s tougher than the standard LickiMat Buddy.
+This matters because some dogs start chewing on the lick mat after the food is gone.
+The Tuff Mat resists this better than softer versions, though no mat is truly indestructible against a determined chewer.

-What you put on it is up to you.
-Wet dog food, mashed banana, plain yoghurt, xylitol-free peanut butter, soaked kibble, pate, even raw mince.
-The spreadable consistency means you can mix medications into the food and your dog will lick it up without noticing.
-If you’ve got a dog who spits out tablets, this is a practical workaround.
+What you put on it depends on you.
+Wet dog food, mashed banana, plain yogurt, xylitol-free peanut butter, soaked kibble, pate, even raw mince.
+The advantage of the spreadable consistency is that you can mix the medications into the food and the dog will lick it without notice.
+If your dog has a habit of spitting out tablets, this is a practical workaround.

-The calming effect is a genuine benefit.
-The repetitive licking action triggers the release of endorphins in your dog’s brain, which has a soothing effect.
-The FEDIAF guidelines note that environmental enrichment during feeding supports positive mental wellbeing in dogs.
-A LickiMat is one of the easiest ways to provide that enrichment.
+The calming effect is the real benefit.
+Repetitive licking action releases endorphins in your dog’s brain, which have a soothing effect.
+FEDIAF guidelines note that environmental enrichment during feeding supports dogs’ positive mental well-being.
+The LickiMat is the easiest way to provide this enrichment.

-Things to consider: it doesn’t work with standard dry kibble.
+Things to consider: It doesn’t work with standard dry kibble.
 You need to use it with spreadable or soft food.
 The mat needs to be cleaned after each use, and the crosshatch pattern can trap food residue in the grooves.
-A quick rinse under the tap is usually enough, but a proper wash with warm soapy water every few days keeps it hygienic.
+A quick rinse under the tap is usually sufficient, but a proper wash with warm soapy water every few days keeps it hygienic.
 It’s dishwasher safe on the top rack, which is handy.
-The mat doesn’t have suction cups, so determined dogs can pick it up and carry it around.
-Placing it on a non-slip mat or holding it down with your hand for the first few uses helps establish the right behaviour.
+The mat doesn’t have suction cups, so determined dogs may be able to lift it in and out.
+Placing it on a non-slip mat or holding it in your hand for the first few uses helps establish the right behavior.

-Which dogs it suits: dogs on wet food or raw diets, anxious dogs who benefit from calming enrichment, dogs who need medication hidden in food, flat-faced breeds who struggle with deep maze bowls, and puppies transitioning to solid food.
+Which dogs it suits: Dogs on wet food or raw diets, anxious dogs who benefit from calming enrichment, dogs who need to hide medication in their food, flat-faced breeds who struggle with deep maze bowls, and puppies who are transitioning to solid food.

-Which dogs may need another option: dogs on exclusively dry kibble diets, heavy chewers who will destroy the mat, and owners who want a simple bowl-based solution they can fill and walk away from.
+Which dogs may need another option: Dogs on exclusively dry kibble diets, heavy chewers who will destroy mats, and owners who want a simple bowl-based solution that can be filled and set to the side.

 Neater Feeder Express